SallySLJin/Online_Shopping_System/README.md

 The dataset is organized into the following directories:

-- `scraper`: Contains the scraped data in CSV format.
-- `scripts`: Includes any additional scripts for data processing or analysis.
+- `scraper`: Contains the scraped data in CSV format, and includes any additional scripts for data processing or analysis.

 ## Usage